Cosmetic Surgery Self-Assessment

 6. How will you adjust to the change in your body image?

 It may take some time for you to adjust to your new body image.
 This is especially true for procedures that create a major change to your face, such as nose surgery (rhinoplasty).
-Procedures such as Botox or wrinkle-filling injections, which don't involve surgery, may be easier to get used to.
+Procedures such as Botox or wrinkle-filling or volumizing injections, which don't involve surgery, may be easier to get used to.